ashlesh-md/screen_recorder/README.md

 A Flutter project for creating a screen recorder application.

+## Summary

+The Screen Recorder Flutter app provides users with a comprehensive solution for capturing their device screens seamlessly.
+With features such as easy screen recording, video editing capabilities, and the ability to share recordings, this app aims to simplify the process of creating and managing screen recordings on Flutter-supported devices.

 ## Getting Started

 Welcome to the Screen Recorder Flutter project!
 This application serves as a starting point for developing a Flutter-based screen recording application.